jonprice0/README-generator/README.md

 <a name="usage"></a>
 ## Usage:

 The program generates a quality README.md file.
-Launch with 'node index' and simply follow the prompts!
+Launch with 'node index' and follow the prompts!

 <a name="license"></a>
 ## License:

+This software is distributed under the MIT license.

 <a name="contributing"></a>
 ## How to contribute: